ncatlab/nlab-content/pages/7/3/4/0/437/content.md

 1. a ([[generalised element|generalised]]) [[global element|element]] of $X^I$ as a [[path]] in $X$;

-1. $d_0, d_1$ as the maps that send a path to its start- or endpoint, respectivelyl
+1. $d_0, d_1$ as the maps that send a path to its start- or endpoint, respectively

 1. $s$ as the map that sends a point to the path [[constant function|constant]] on that point.